MicrosoftDocs/azure-devops-docs/docs/work/work-items/agile-glossary.md

 A type of work item that records a potential source of dissatisfaction with the product.
 The common name of a work item type for tracking code defects.

 ## Category
-Defines groups that associate a type of work item with a category.
+Groups one or more work item types to support flexible reporting, queries, and other functions made available through Agile tools.
 Categories support the process configuration used by the web portal backlog and task board pages.
 For example, you can add custom work item types to the Requirements category and manage them using the product backlog and Kanban boards.
 To learn more, see [Use categories to group work item types](../reference/use-categories-to-group-work-item-types.md).

 ## Delivery plan